Skip to main content

 All the answers to your questions about our work, or about our involvement with The Dog House.

-As well as being a safe haven for homeless and vulnerable pets for almost 100 years – including those in need of urgent, life-saving care – we provide expert pet advice and hands-on support to pet owners and our local communities.
-In the last year, we have:
+We’re a charity dedicated to helping pets and their people.
+As well as being a safe haven for homeless and vulnerable pets for 100 years – including those in need of urgent, life-saving care – we provide expert pet advice and hands-on support to pet owners and our local communities.

 Woodgreen and The Dog House